 What to control in manufacturing outsourcing

 Hope is not a strategy.
-Yet when it comes to important supply relationships, many OEMs seem to adopt this approach.
+Yet when it comes to important supply chain partner relationships, many OEMs seem to adopt this approach.
 They wash their hands of the details and hope that their product comes out in the right quantity and with the right quality.

 In outsourcing the manufacture of your products, you gain efficiencies that you may not achieve by manufacturing in house.
 But it is also important to realize that in this process, you can lose control over factors that are critical to your success.
 Many companies erroneously view the outsourced manufacturing relationship as a traditional buy-sell relationship rather than an extension of their own business.
 This simplistic view has a direct impact on your operational – and financial – performance as a company.